 Best used in 4 - 15 knots of wind.
 (2-4 Beaufort Scale)

-Ideal for tandem kayaks and canoes, for heavy hauling, like heading for home after a day fishing.
+for heavy hauling, like heading for home after a day fishing.

-Of course in a solo craft you're going to get extra power and speed, so you need to be able to handle it.
+so you need to be able to handle it.
 If in doubt, get used to the "Adventure" sail first as it will likely give you all the power you need for a solo, and if not, it offers the ideal learning progression.

 Deployed diameter - 56" (142.24 cm.)